SEKOIA-IO/documentation/docs/operation_center/intakes_customformat.md

   "message": "{'protocol':'tcp','traffic':{'source':'127.0.0.1','target':'8.8.8.8'}}"
 }
 ```
-We now want to put the `source` and the `target` in the final version of the parsed event.
+We now want to put the `source` and the `target` IP in the final version of the parsed event.
 The `Set` action can be used :

 ![SEKOIA.IO Set example](../assets/operation_center/custom_format/set_example.png){: style="max-width:100%"}